shrey27tri01/Hostel-Management-System/README.md

 # Hostel Management System
-C project we did in the first semester
+The C project we did in the first semester.

 ## To run the program:
 Open the command terminal, then go to the Hostel-Management-System directory and enter the following commands: